ollamilaykan/coffee-sales-project-using-excel/README.md

-This is a coffee sales project, cleaned, analysed and a dashboard created using Excel.
+This is a coffee sales project that involves data cleaning, analysis, and dashboard creation using Excel